AJMartel/FPS_Bomb_Simulator/DevelopmentStatus.md

       1. The Game time expires and the RED team was unsuccessful in placing and arming the bomb; the GREEN team wins.
       2. The RED team was successful in placing and arming the bomb, the GREEN team fails to disarm it and the bomb detonates; The RED team wins.

-##    Domination
-    In this mode the device acts as a base.
-    The Red button Captures the zone for the RED Team.
-    The Red button Neutralizes a GREEN zone.
-    The Green button Captures the zone for the GREEN Team.
-    The Green button Neutralizes a RED zone.
-      a.
-When the game starts, the base is a Neutral (BLUE) Zone.
-      b.
-The objective for both (GREEN and RED) teams is to capture the base.
-      c.
-Once the base is captured, the controlling team's time is displayed on screen.
-      d.
-While the base is neutral no time is accumulated for either Red or Green teams.
-      e.
-Game can be configured to Neutralize the Zone after a set time => forces teams to patrol the zone to keep control.
-      f.
-When auto neutralize zone is enabled teams can recapture the zone to reset the auto neutralize time.
-    The only way to win is:
-      1. The team with the highest total time in control of the base wins.

 ##    Armed!
     In this mode the device acts as a planted bomb.
     When the "button" mode is used: